 When Proper Lifting Techniques Are Most Important

 When you lift may be more important than how you lift.
 After lying down when sleeping or reclining, there is an increase of fluid in the disc which becomes pressurized.
 This can increase the bending stress on the disc by 300% and the stress on ligaments by 80%.
 The chances of safe lifting are decreased early in the morning when the discs are most pressurized.
 Like a water balloon, it is easier to break when it is most filled with water.
-Additionally, prolonged sitting, even as little as 3 minutes, can make the back as well as the neck more vulnerable to lifting, therefore, using back support pillows or a device like the Posture Curve to help maintain the normal curve while sitting is a good idea to help promote proper lifting techniques.
+Additionally, prolonged sitting, even as little as 3 minutes, can make the back as well as the neck more vulnerable to lifting, therefore, using supports, and corrective posture measures like ergonomics to help maintain the normal curve while sitting is a good idea to help promote proper lifting techniques.

 Similarly, poor neck posture can cause strain on the neck muscles.
 Therefore, safe lifting techniques should also include keeping the head and neck positioned properly, maintaining the correct curve to avoid strain when lifting.
 A neck brace can help stabilize this, reminding you to not bend your head forward as you lift as part of safe lifting.
 Additionally, if you have been sitting for an extended period of time, you should take a small amount of time with the neck exercises prior to lifting.

 Basically, everyone knows that safe lifting techniques can help prevent back strain, however, most are not aware that the neck is just as important regarding proper lifting techniques.